Submissions for the 2018 prize are now open.

 - Books published in English translation are eligible, provided that they have been published in English during the specified period.
 If a translated book wins, two-thirds of the prize money will be awarded to the author and one-third to the translator.

 - Books must not be written by more than two authors.
 If a coauthored book wins, the prize money may have to be shared between coauthors.
+The most appropriate split of the prize money should be confirmed by the publisher.

 - Books cannot be reissues.